verazb/verazb.github.io/index.md

 Download my CV [here](docs/Zabrodina_CV_Nov2021.pdf).

-**Latest**

-I will be visiting the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, from January to March 2022.
+**Latest**: I will be visiting the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, from January to March 2022.

 <br />